What is needed to get a marriage license?

 Do we have to make an advance appointment for a license and a civil marriage ceremony?

-Marriage licenses are issued without appointments during normal business hours (8:00-5:00 p.m., Monday - Friday).
+Marriage licenses are issued without appointments during normal business hours.
 Appointments must be made if you wish for the Clerk's Office to perform the ceremony.
-Appointments may be made during normal business hours (8:00 a.m. - 5:00 p.m., Monday - Friday).
+Appointments may be made during normal business hours at either of the two following locations: 313 S. Calhoun Street, #101, or at the Northeast Branch (NEB), 1276 Metropolitan Boulevard, #101.
+Both locations are open Monday-Friday from 8 a.m. to 5 p.m.
+The NEB is open on Saturday as well from 9 a.m. to 1 p.m.. .

 My husband and I want to renew our vows.
 Do we need to get a marriage license for this?